 Knowledge Building @ HKU is a research group in the Faculty of Education, University of Hong Kong.
 The purpose of this website is knowledge exchange.

-Dr. Jan van Aalst is an Associate Professor and Associate Dean (Research).
+Dr. Jan van Aalst is an Associate Professor in the Learning Sciences.
 In the 1980s and 1990s he taught high school and college physics and mathematics, was an early innovator in the use of computers in these subjects (data loggers, simulations, and computer algebra).
 His current interests are in various aspects of knowledge building, including pedagogy and assessment.
 He is Co-Editor-in-Chief of the Journal of the Learning Sciences for 2017-2020.